 CBD |

-List how ever many commonplace objects you need to cater for your group.
+List the number of commonplace objects you need to cater for your group.
+If you have ten people, you need ten items: one for each person.

 Each speaker is to share what life brings them from the perspective of their object.
 What's good?
 What's a nightmare?
 The biggest thrill?

 Compile a list of starters.
-The speaker must use that sentence beginning as the basis of their speech.
+You'll need one per person.
+Each speaker must use what they've been given to begin their speech.

 Examples: